Lun4trick/contact-list-challenge/README.md

 ## Vercel link
   [Vercel app](https://contact-list-challenge-lun4tricks-projects.vercel.app/)

+## ENV variables

+  I send the env vars to your HR reqruiter via email

 ## Description
 The Contact List Challenge is a web application that allows users to add, edit, and delete contacts in a contact list.
 The app is built using modern web technologies and is designed to be fast, responsive, and easy to use.
 Both DB is containing only me as a contact at the moment, but feel free to add your contacts, with the provided ones in the challenge, or with your own.